formkit/docs-content/api-reference/formkit-core.md

 ### FormKitSearchFunction

-Breadth and Depth first searches can use a callback of this notation.
+Breadth and depth-first searches can use a callback of this notation.

 ```typescript
 export declare type FormKitSearchFunction = (node: FormKitNode, searchTerm?: string | number) => boolean;